digao-dalpiaz/DzHTMLText/README.md

 <SPOILER:name[,exp]></SPOILER> - Spoiler Title (use "exp" param to show spoiler already expanded)
 <SDETAIL:name></SDETAIL> - Spoiler Detail
 <LS:aaa[,par=bbb]></LS> - Line spacing where 'aaa' is the height in pixels, and 'bbb' is the height when a new paragraph (plus original line space)
+<PI:nnn></PI> - Paragraph Indent - left margin of a new paragraph in pixels
 <SUP></SUP> - Superscript
 <SUB></SUB> - Subscript
 <LINE:[width=123|full],[height=456],[color={COLOR_VALUE}],[coloralt={COLOR_VALUE}]> - Horizontal single or dual color line